Every dog parent walks their dog from time to time. Not only is it great for the dog to get some exercise, but it’s also good for us, as well!

 Backpack or zippered vests will usually be the best option when you decide to buy.
 When you take your dog on longer walks, backpack-style vests are hard to beat.
-Zippered vests allow for the easiest adjustments according o your dog’s size and weight.
+Zippered vests allow for the easiest adjustments according to your dog’s size.

 - Easily washable fabric